Updated: Jul 14

 It is impossible not to feel stressed and overwhelmed.
 Our lives are so fast-paced that we rarely have a moment to let our minds switch off.

-Neuroscience shows us that our brain can sustain focus for around 90 minutes.
+Not that long time ago neuroscience showed us that our brain could sustain focus for around 90 minutes.
+New studies have shown that our brain can sustain focus for 60 minutes.
 Then it goes on strike, regardless of if you want it to go or not.

 There are different ways to stay productive.
 And one way to keep your productivity up is to incorporate stress breaks into your day.
 (Read here about stress breaks if you missed it 3 hacks to be more productive)

-In order to reduce mental stress, you need to do some weeding.
+In order to reduce mental stress, you need to do weeding.

 When you do weeding in your garden bed, you are removing all undesired plants.
 They are undesired in that particular place or growing at that particular time.
 Or simply, they are weeds that steal your space and nutrients.